helpfulengineering/devops/documentation/gcp-account-and-identity-architecture.md

 creates a strong security boundary between teams that isolates each project's activities, resources, and data from each other.

-The Helpful Engineering GCP Organization OU will be configured to match the depicted hierarchy.
-This OU structure enables use of both shared and project-specific Service Control Policy.
+The Helpful Engineering GCP Organization will be configured to match the depicted hierarchy.
+This Organization structure enables use of both shared and project-specific Service Control Policy.

 The DevOps team will use [GCP Cloud Identity](https://cloud.google.com/identity/docs) to provision both the shared and project accounts.
 Control Tower provides a simple account provisioning model that